How does this medication work? What will it do for me?

 It is important not to take iron supplements by mouth if you are receiving iron injections, as this may cause an overload of iron.
 (See "Who should not take this medication?")

-This medication is stored at room temperature but should not be allowed to freeze.
+This medication is stored at room temperature and should not be allowed to freeze.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.